Just Like Heaven

 And Marcus Holroyd did not break his promises.

-Just Like Heaven is the first book in The Smythe-Smith Quartet.
-The second book is A Night Like This.
+Just Like Heaven is Book 1 in The Smythe-Smith Quartet.

 The Smythe-Smiths (and their notorious musicale) appeared in many Julia Quinn novels before finally taking a starring role in Just Like Heaven.
 They were first introduced in Minx (Dunford is a cousin to the Smythe-Smiths), and then appeared again in Romancing Mr. Bridgerton, It's in His Kiss, and What Happens in London.
 The Smythe-Smiths were also mentioned in The Viscount Who Loved Me, although the actual musicale took place before the start of the book.
 Very brief mentions can also be found in An Offer from a Gentleman and "36 Valentines" (JQ's novella in The Further Observations of Lady Whistledown.)